linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Updating Population](images/updating.png)

-After the request completes, the accurate population count and projected populations will be displayed, alongside their variance from the quota (refs B3):
+After the request completes, the accurate population count (and its variance from the electorate's quota), and projected variations will be displayed (refs B3):

 ![Population Updated](images/updated.png)